-The Breeda McGrath Memorial Fund was founded by the McGrath and Leonard families to support patients of the Dunmanway Day Unit (Cancer Services) at Cork University Hospital.
-It was established in loving memory of Breeda McGrath to ensure that patients undergoing cancer treatment are assisted in times of financial difficulties.
+The Breeda Mc Grath Memorial Fund was founded by the McGrath and Leonard families in 2018 to support patients of the Dunmanway Day Unit (Cancer Services) at Cork University Hospital.
+It was established in loving memory of Breeda McGrath to ensure that patients undergoing cancer treatment are assisted in times of financial difficulty.

-At the 2018 Limerick Ladies Mini Marathon, 64 of Breeda’s supporters, among them Bridget Leonard, her 77- year-old mother, honoured her memory and kickstarted fundraising for the fund.
+At the 2018 Limerick Ladies Mini Marathon 64 of Breeda’s supporters, among them Breeda’s mother 77- year-old Bridget Leonard, honoured her memory.
 T-shirts worn on the day had Breeda’s motto: “No matter how you feel, get up, dress up, show up and never give up”.
-More than €20,000 was raised.
-This and further donations have helped cancer patients of the Dunmanway Day Unit.
+More than €20,000 was raised and shortly after the Breeda Mc Grath Memorial Fund was established.

 Please donate to the Breeda McGrath Memorial Fund and support cancer patients in times of financial difficulty.